 APPLICATION PROCESS AND COMPONENTS

 - Work with your mentor to complete the application via Smartsheet.
 Link here (Fall of 2022) and scroll down to Open Nomination section.

 - Trainee – Brief statement of application

 - Trainee levels eligible – graduate, medical, postdoctoral, residents, fellows

-- Conduct cancer-focused research and/or are engaged in oncology-related clinical training
+- Musts be working with Cancer Center faculty, conducting cancer-focused research and/or are engaged in oncology-related clinical training.

 - Please keep in mind UW-Madison’s statement on diversity: